The halls were quiet this morning.

 What your fear does not do is validate an inhumane response to the suffering and struggle of others.

-We have learned that compassion and empathy serve us in a much more productive way than anger driven shame, blame, and criticism.
+We know that compassion and empathy serve us in a much more productive way than anger driven shame, blame, and criticism.
 Compassion and empathy allow us to communicate criticism in a way that can improve the situation.

 If you are wondering if your criticism is constructive ask yourself these questions: